ocelotpotpie/ArtsNCrafts/README.md

 # ArtsNCrafts

-A Bukkit plugin containing features that enable decorative structures not possible in vanilla-Minecraft.
+A Bukkit plugin containing features that enable decorative structures not possible in vanilla-Minecraft, and other conveniences for builders.

+## Features

+ * Various commands (see below).
-At the moment, this plugin only stops respawn anchors from exploding and breaking blocks in the overworld and end.
+ * Prevents respawn anchors from exploding and breaking blocks in the overworld and end.

-The long term plan is to move decorative building features from KitchenSink to this plugin, in order to reduce the complexity of the former codebase.
+## Commands

+ * `/artsncrafts reload` - Reload the configuration.
+ * `/painting <name>` - Specify the next painting you place, by name.

+## Permissions

+ * `artsncrafts.command.reload` - Permission to run `/artsncrafts reload`.
+ * `artsncrafts.command.painting` - Permission to run `/painting`.

+ ## Configuration

+ None yet.